 March/April: Thay Pagoda Festival

-If any Buddhist monk deserved worship, it was Tu Dao Hanh, innovator and inventor.
+If any Buddhist monk deserved worship, it was Tu Dao Hanh, who was an innovator and inventor.
 He made numerous advances in medicine and religion but is mainly remembered for inventing Vietnamese water puppetry.

 The Thay Pagoda Festival celebrates Tu Dao Hanh's life with a procession of the monk's worshipping tablet, borne by representatives from four villages.
 The festival is celebrated by laymen with many water puppetry performances, particularly at the Thuy Dinh House in front of Tu Dao Hanh's pagoda.
 The Thay Pagoda is located about 18 miles southwest from Hanoi, or about a 30-minute drive from the capital.

-The Thay Pagoda Festival takes place on the 5th to the 7th day of the third month of the Chinese lunar calendar.
+The Thay Pagoda Festival takes place on the fifth to the seventh day of the third month of the Chinese lunar calendar.
 Relative to the Gregorian calendar, the festival occurs on these dates:

 April: Hung Festival

-To remember the valiant sons of this lineage, people gather at the Hung Temple, located near Viet Tri City in Phu Tho province, about 50 miles from Hanoi.
+To remember the valiant sons of this lineage, people gather at the Hung Temple, located near Việt Trì in Phu Tho province, about 50 miles from Hanoi.

-Festivalgoers light incense, make offerings, and beat bronze drums at the temple, then join a temple fair, which includes entertainments like traditional Vietnamese operas and sword dances.
+Festivalgoers light incense, make offerings, and beat bronze drums at the temple, then join a temple fair, which includes entertainment such as traditional Vietnamese operas and sword dances.
 This holiday is traditionally celebrated on the tenth day of the third lunar month; as of 2007, the Vietnamese government declared this to be a nationwide holiday.
-Relative to the Gregorian... calendar, the festival occurs on these dates:
+Relative to the Gregorian calendar, the festival occurs on these dates:

-On the fourth month of the Lunar calendar (between April and May), the White Thai peoples of Mai Chau implore the heavens for rain with song.
+On the fourth month of the Lunar calendar (between April and May), the White Thai peoples of Mai Chau implore the heavens for rain with songs during the Xen Xo Phon Festival.
 During selected evenings, groups of White Thai make a circuit among the houses in their respective villages, singing songs in the torchlight and receiving offerings in exchange.

-The White Thai, ever dependent on the rain for their rice and vegetable harvests, seek help every year from the heavens to pray for more rain to come – the bigger the festival, the more abundant the rains will come when the weather turns.
-(Read more about travel during the monsoon season.)
+The White Thai, ever dependent on the rain for their rice and vegetable harvests, seek help every year from the heavens to pray for more rain to come—the bigger the festival, the more abundant the rains will come when the weather turns.

-Singing during Xen Xo Phon is a youngster's game: the choirs are mainly composed of the youths of Mai Chau's villages, while the parents and grandparents wait in the houses to give offerings after the songs have been performed.
+Singing during the Xen Xo Phon Festival is a youngster's game: The choirs are mainly composed of the youths of Mai Chau's villages, while the parents and grandparents wait in the houses to give offerings after the songs have been performed.

 September/October: Mid-Autumn Festival

 The Mid-Autumn Festival is a favorite with children, as the occasion calls for more toys, candies, fruit, and entertainment than any other time of the year.
-Mid-Autumn parties serve cakes like the banh deo and banh nuong, shaped like fish and the moon.
+Mid-Autumn parties serve cakes including the banh deo and banh nuong, which are shaped like fish and the moon.
 Finally, lion dances are commonly performed by traveling troupers who go from house to house to perform for a fee.

 The Mid-Autumn Festival takes place on the 15th day of the eighth month of the Chinese lunar calendar.
 Relative to the Gregorian calendar, the festival occurs on these dates: